thompsonhu/twitterSpyder/README.md

 After running the script, you will get the `usetinfo.txt` and `TweetsContent.txt`.

-Enjoy your selenium and sina weibo now!!!
+Enjoy your selenium and twitter now!!!

 # Reference
 [Mining Twitter with Selenium](https://allofyourbases.com/2018/01/16/mining-twitter-with-selenium/amp/)